metaplatform/metajs/tutorials/hello-world.md

 Code registers new fragment **com.example.hello** and we specified that fragment should use **com.example.hello** view as we defined previously.

+First argument of Meta.Fragment function specifies global fragment name so it can be created later.

 ### Create fragment
 Until now we didn't see anything because we just registered fragment but not created it.